zeek/zeek/script-reference/autogenerated-protocol-analyzer-index.rst

    :Type: :zeek:type:`event` (c: :zeek:type:`connection`)

    Generated at the end of an SSL/TLS handshake.
-SSL/TLS sessions start with an unencrypted handshake, and Bro extracts as much information out of that as it can.
+SSL/TLS sessions start with an unencrypted handshake, and Zeek extracts as much information out of that as it can.
 This event signals the time when an SSL/TLS has finished the handshake and its endpoints consider it as fully established.
 Typically, everything from now on will be encrypted.